+For questions regarding school transportation issues, contact the District Office at 226-4042.
 Parking Students may park their vehicles in the school parking lot.
-Students are to secure a parking pass and have an assigned spot before parking on campus.
-Vehicles must be parked in assigned student parking spot, and must be driven under the speed limit of 10 miles per hour while in the lot.
+Vehicles must be parked in student parking spots, and must be driven under the speed limit of 10 miles per hour while in the lot.
 Vehicles should be driven safely and must yield to pedestrians.
 Students caught driving recklessly in the parking lot may be subject to disciplinary action.